Training and Development: Everything You Need to Know

 - Positivity: The learning activity creates a safe environment where all participants are shown respect and sensitivity.
 The employee exits the training feeling positively impacted in confidence and self-esteem.

 If you need additional information on Training and Development, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.